RyanGlScott/constraint-tuples/README.md

   type family axiom.
 * `Data.Tuple.Constraint.TypeSynonym`: A `CTupleN` type alias is a constraint tuple type constructor with `N` arguments obtained by way of a type synonym.
-  This will compile directly to a built-in constraint tuple, but because this requires use of GHC features only present on 8.0 or later, this module does not export anything on earlier versions of GHC.
+  This will compile directly to a built-in constraint tuple.